k8-mb/k8-mb.github.io/timeline.md

 list some defects of the common properties.
 However, there are a lot of defect not listen; also because the works are still going on, and it is not clear what could be fixed before the date of the acceptance.

+In the following days, we have some talks with the owner of other flats.
+No one seems to be satisfied with fourreal.
+Some people declare that they will not go to the acceptance some other says that they will go.

 July 10th
 ---------